-I flew Southwest to Havana last week, which is the first time in five years that I flew Southwest.
+I flew Southwest to Havana recently, which is the first time in five years that I flew Southwest.

 The reason I don’t fly them has to do with me valuing traditional loyalty programs and a global route network, rather than any issue I have with the airline as such.
 Southwest is (for the most part) extremely well run, and really the most full service airline in the U.S., as they don’t charge for checked bags and allow free ticket changes.
 Furthermore, their flight attendants know how to hustle, and could teach the crews at some other carriers a trick or two.